SayNode/FondueSwap/documentation/PositionManagment.md

   - an array of the tokens the user can withdraw+fees earned (both for token X and token Y)
   - an array of the lower ticks
   - an array of the upper ticks

+### userToAllPositionsFees

+- _Use_: Frontend
+- _Function_: receives an user address and returns all the fees regarding all the token positions he has
+- _Receives_: an user address
+- _Returns_:
+  - an array of the token X fees each position is owed
+  - an array of the token Y fees each position is owed

 ### mint